- Latin America

-Summer language camps in Europe, Latin America and Asia offer 1-2 month opportunities to teach English in for school aged children and university students (in Asia).
+Summer language camps in Europe, Latin America and Asia offer 1-2 month opportunities to teach English for school-aged children and university students (in Asia).
 These opportunities are great for those looking for shorter stints overseas as well as those who enjoy working outdoors with children.

-Day Camps: These camps offer similar activities and English classes as away camps, but they are typically operated in more urban environments campers usually return home in the evening' a typical day will run from 8 a.m. - 5 p.m.
+These camps offer similar activities and English classes as away camps but they are typically operated in more urban environments.
+A typical day will run from 8 am-5 pm and campers usually return home in the evening.
 English teachers and counselors usually live in an apartment in the city where the camp is held.

-University Campus: These camps are more common in Asia - particularly in China - where the "camp" is really at a university campus.
-English teachers live in the dorms and the students are usually college students, but may be younger in some cases.
+These camps are more common in Asia - particularly in China - where the "camp" is really at a university campus.
+English teachers live in the dorms.
+The students are usually college students but may be younger in some cases.

 Here are some additional points regarding summer camp opportunities for English teachers: